-In this guide, we'll show you how to get started with Node.js on an Ubuntu 16.04 server.
+In this guide, we will show you three different ways of getting Node.js installed on an Ubuntu 16.04 server:

 This guide assumes that you are using Ubuntu 16.04.
 Before you begin, you should have a non-root user account with

 sudo privileges set up on your system.
-You can learn how to do this by completing steps 1-4 in the initial server setup for Ubuntu 16.04.
+You can learn how to do this by following the Ubuntu 16.04 initial server setup tutorial.

-In order to get this version, we just have to use the
+To get this version, you can use the

 - sudo apt-get update